imaxu/ovpn-mana/README.en.md

 ### Environment

-<span style="color:orange">Note: The current version requires ```ROOT``` privileges to run correctly.
-If you need to call it from a web application, you will need to resolve the privilege escalation issue yourself.</span>
+<font color="orange">Note: The current version requires ```ROOT``` privileges to run correctly.
+If you need to call it from a web application, you will need to resolve the privilege escalation issue yourself.</font>

 #### Linux/Ubuntu/Debian